table of contents

 Rubric for designing and assessing curriculum through a culturally responsive lens.

-Learning for Justice:
+Learning for Justice: Social Justice Standards

 Incorporate Teaching for Justice’s Social Justice Standards in lessons.

-These standards are organized by
+These standards are organized by grade levels and incorporate anti-bias

-scenarios and
+scenarios and examples.

 LAUSD- Protocol for Culturally Responsive Teaching and Increased Student Engagement